Excel Formulas Not Calculating Automatically (6 Possible Solutions)

 4.2-Removing all of the leading or trailing spaces

-• While typing =B5 into a cell and AutoFill it down, it will change to =B6
+• Enter =B5 into a cell and AutoFill it down, will result in =B6 being copied down.

-• While typing =$B$5 into a cell and AutoFill it down, it will remain as =$B$5
+• Enter =$B$5 into a cell and AutoFill it down, will result in =$B$5 being copied down.

 17-Using wrong cell reference